 The circle of Willis is a junction of several important arteries at the bottom part of the brain.
 It helps blood flow from both the front and back sections of the brain.

-The circle of Willis gets its name from the physician Thomas Willis, who described this part of the anatomy in 1664.
+The circle of Willis gets its name from the physician Thomas Willis, who

 It may play a passive role in protecting a person from some health issues, such as stroke.
 However, it has an association with intracranial aneurysms.
 Keep reading to learn more about the circle of Willis, including its function and associated diseases.